A 4×4 safari in Botswana

 “Have you looked at the boxes?”
 Our bakkie had come with camping furniture – a table, 4 chairs and some pots, a fridge, a basic maintenance kit and six mysterious plastic containers.
 Jon shrugged: “What?”
 “These people gave us two kinds of dinner plates and three kinds of glasses!”
 Each box had its own “manifesto”: I learned that we had among others a “Parmesan” grater (god forbid we’d use another kind of cheese!), a “milk jug”, and something that was called “egg lifter”.
 I didn’t even want to know what that was.
 We opened box after box: they were packed to the rafters with stuff.
 Where were we supposed to carry the actual food?
 We decided to keep 2 of each of the following: large plate, bowl, spoon, fork.
 Jon noted that we could enjoy a bit of luxury, so we set aside a salad bowl, tea pot, frying pan and the braai.
 Then we chucked the padding for glass items away, jammed the remaining stuff in 2 boxes, and stored those in the back of the trunk.
 Now we had 4 empty containers ready to be filled with fresh produce to feed ourselves and our future travel buddies.
 Satisfied with our morning job, we took a last 360 look around our camp, and left.

-In the light of day our island revealed new wonders.
+In the light of day, our island revealed new wonders.
 A narrow path in the grass lead to a hollow baobab.
 As we approached, a large bird fled.
 The baobab’s fruits scattered on the ground and I picked about a dozen – one for us, the rest for the guests on our impending tour.
 For the next few days I kept chewing on chalky tart pulp.
 I loved it.
-It reminded of when I was a little girl who secretly ate bits of her bedroom wall.
+It reminded of when I was a little girl with calcium deficit and who secretly indulged in eating bits of her bedroom wall.

 To visit Chobe everybody must overnight in Kasane, a dusty, busy frontier town where all businesses cater to white people dressed in kakis and driving safari vehicles.
 You won’t see any motorcyclists here.
 They are not allowed inside wildlife reserves, and for a good reason, which takes us back to our vision for this new trip.
 The car was less an overland vehicle, and more like a gate into a previously forbidden world.
 That did not mean that we were not still struggling with the decision.
 As Jon made dinner in our designated braai area at the campsite, I went to the bathroom to do some laundry.
 The place was swarming with other female tourists and I realized what I thought about them: I was jealous of their brand new expensive gear; I scorned their pink toiletry pouches the size of my sleeping bag, their fancy toiletries and their makeup bits spread all over the place.
 Ashamed, I hid inside the available shower cabin and cried.
 I missed the motorbike.